KP workers in Rotherham paid peanuts says strike-threat union

 "We are extremely disappointed to have reached this situation, which is unprecedented for KP, and had hoped to avoid the announced strike and resultant impact on colleagues."

-He said the firm was developing contingency plans to minimise the impact of strike action between 5 and 12 September on customers.
+Mr Duffy said the firm was developing contingency plans to minimise the impact of strike action between 5 and 12 September on customers.

 Follow BBC Yorkshire on Facebook, Twitter and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk.